What Is Modern Portfolio Theory (MPT)?

-Definition, Investing Strategies, Example and Criticisms of MPT
+Overview, Investing Strategies, and Interpretations of MPT

 For example, as an asset class, stocks are generally higher in market risk than bonds.
-However, a portfolio consisting of stocks and bonds may accomplish a reasonable return for a relatively lower level of risk.
-On the investment level, foreign stocks (aka international stock) and small-cap stocks are generally higher in risk than large-cap stocks but all three can combine for above average returns for average risk, as compared to a benchmark such as the S&P 500, over long periods of time.
+But a portfolio consisting of stocks and bonds may accomplish a reasonable return for a relatively lower level of risk.
+Moreover, since stocks and bonds are negatively correlated (as stocks go up in price, bonds tend to go down in price), this MPT strategy further minimizes substantial losses in your overall portfolio value when one asset declines.

 40% Large-cap stock (Index)